lsst-sitcom/sitcomtn-065/index.rst

    Fig. 4: Sky precision RADEC as a function of elevation and azimuth.

-We note that DEC precision is consitenly higher than RA.
+We note that RA precision is consitenly higher than Dec.

 .. .. figure:: /_static/jitter_azalt.png
 ..    :name: residual-alt-az